trosenkrantz/RAPTOR/readme.md

 To prevent RAPTOR from hanging, it applies a configurable timeout for commands.

-RAPTOR reads the stdout of the executed process and treats it as RAPTOR encoding, allowing for advanced use-cases like recursion.
+RAPTOR reads the stdout of the executed process and treats it as RAPTOR encoding, allowing for advanced use-cases like recursive command substitution.
 RAPTOR then outputs the resolved stdout.

 Many commands tail their stdout with a newline, which RAPTOR ignores.
+E.g., `echo ABC` has stdout of four bytes, while RAPTOR resolves `\\$(echo ABC)` to only three.

 ## Auto-Reply
-For two-way communication (inputs and outputs), we can configure RAPTOR to auto-reply using a state machine.
+For bidirectional communication (TCP, SNMP, Serial port, and WebSocket), we can configure RAPTOR to auto-reply using a state machine.
 Example:
 ```json5
 {
   "startState": "login",